have an impressive body of work to your credit

 There was an interview with Zakk Wylde..... myself

-Zakk on his tour bus.… I swear to God, it
+with Zakk on his tour bus.… I swear to God,

 it was probably the best time we ever had.
-I'm not
+I'm

-was just all of us togther, drinking beers in the middle
+was just all of us togther, drinking beers in

-of the afternoon.
+the middle of the afternoon.
 Zakk was going off

 like a firecracker, and it resulted in a brilliant

 interview.
 We came off the bus thinking "wow,

 of the most frustrating things for a writer, and